No-cook Chocolate Peanut Butter Pudding

 This easy no-cook chocolate peanut butter pudding is a healthy and guilt-free dessert!
 Naturally gluten-free and grain-free with paleo, vegan and dairy-free options.

 I have a weird issue with bananas.
 For years, I seemed to be allergic to them.
-Then the allergy disappeared for a while and now it comes and goes.
-When I first made this pudding in 2012, I was fed up with all the banana-based smoothies and puddings, which is kind of funny because basically all of my smoothies nowadays use bananas.
+Then the allergy disappeared for a while, and now it comes and goes.
+When I first made this pudding in 2012, I was tired of all the banana-based smoothies and puddings, which is kind of ironic because, as it turns out, most of my smoothies nowadays do use bananas.

-I used Greek yogurt but regular yogurt will do unless you want it ridiculously rich and thick like what you see in the pictures.
-For a vegan and paleo version, make sure to use dairy-free yogurt.
+I used Greek yogurt, but regular yogurt will do unless you want it ridiculously rich and thick like what you see in the pictures.
+For a vegan and paleo-friendly version, use dairy-free yogurt.

-I’ve made this several times and only once did I have an issue with it tasting less than stellar the next day.
+I’ve made this several times, and only once did I have an issue with it tasting less than stellar the next day.
 I think my avocados were just too old.
-So to be on the safe side, I recommend you enjoy the pudding on the first day, or at least within 12 hours.
+To be on the safe side, I recommend enjoying the pudding on the first day, or at least within 12 hours.
 Making it in the evening for a school lunch the next day would definitely be fine.

 No-cook Chocolate Peanut Butter Pudding